ahpalmerUNR/c_compiler/README.md

 # c_compiler
 c_compiler for UNR Compilers CS 660.
 This program takes in a .c file and returns a MIPS program.
 The MIPS program is intended to be passed into the SPIM program for execution.
 This repository was created to compile and run on a Linux machine with SPIM, g++, flex, and bison.
+The repository Wiki is [here](https://github.com/ahpalmerUNR/c_compiler/wiki)

 ## Table Of Contents